delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_8.2.md

 ---
 title:  Viewing the Data Repository
-summary: "(Dev/QA Persona) What does a self-service data catalog look like?"
+summary: "(Dev/QA Persona) What does a self-service data repo look like?"
 series: "Act I"
 weight: 8.2
 last_updated: October 21, 2018